Jackie B: Being a senator's daughter doesn't mean I won't hustle for my life

 Daughter of a senator

-Jackie B is the daughter of Nigerian seantor, Grace Folashade Bent who works very hard and her kids are benefitting from her position.
+Jackie B is the daughter of Nigerian senator, Grace Folashade Bent, who works very hard and her kids are benefitting from her position.

-Jackie B noted that her mum has her life to live and she also has her on to live and would love to have a name her son can benefit from.
+Jackie B noted that her mum has her life to live and she also has her own to live and would love to have a name her son can benefit from.

 The reality star further said that her journey to BBNaija was not an instant decision and she knew that she needed to use the platform.

-Jackie B's love for adventure and exprience pushed her to the show which despite how scary it was was exciting and she obvoiusly needed the money.
+Jackie B's love for adventure and experience pushed her to the show which despite how scary it was, was exciting and she obviously needed the money.

 Jackie B and her son

-I don't care what happens, I will make my husband feel like a king in his house - Young lady reveals her plans

-According to her, she is living her loife for her son unapologetically and she just did't want to do anything that would offend or affect her son in any way.
+According to her, she is living her life for her son unapologetically and she just didn't want to do anything that would offend or affect her son in any way.

 Watch the video below: